Select Page

 Faithfully Interpreting The Gospels

-One of the most recent classes I have completed was New Testament I which was dedicated entirely to the gospels.
-I was reminded again of how important is it to faithfully interpret the gospels according to their literary genre.
+One of the things that I believe is most needed in our churches today is training on how to faithfully read and interpret scriptures.
+Recently, I was reminded of how important is it to faithfully interpret the gospels according to their literary genre.
 One of the most fascinating things about the gospels is, when comparing the gospels to other genres, you will inevitably realize that they stand alone as their own specific genre.
 They have a relation for sure to other scriptural genres, as well as genres from the time in which they were written (they most closely resemble the Greek “Bios”), but a more thoughtful look at them reveals that they truly are in a category all by themselves.
 This is because they contain both historical narrative and specific theological concerns.
 Mark Strauss identifies the gospel genre as “historical narrative motivated by theological concerns” (Four Portraits, One Jesus, Mark Strauss, p.
 29).
 It is when we realize this, that we understand that one cannot seek to only interpret them as historical narratives or theological treaties.
 In doing so, we will fail to faithfully interpret the gospels.

 Here are a few simple things to do whenever we sit down to study the gospels: